 - Don’t put too much batter into the cupcake liners!
 Fill them between quarter- to halfway.

 - I frosted roses (this is the tip I use) on these cupcakes because it’s a beautiful AND easy way to take your cupcakes to a new level.
 Piping roses is a super simple way to impress everyone and make them believe you’re a baking goddess!
 Here is a great tutorial.

 Swiss meringue buttercream is my go-to frosting for cakes and cupcakes!
 Not too sweet, easily pipeable, and I love the silky texture.
 The most important thing is to have a perfectly clean bowl and whisk.
 Having a separate bowl and whisk for whipping egg whites is a great way to save your sanity!

 But if your bowl and your whisk are perfectly clean making swiss meringue is pretty easy!
 The only thing that can happen is that it curdles after you added all the butter but no worries just keep mixing at medium-high speed and it will get smooth again.

-Flavorful and moist lemon curd cupcakes topped with a silky and smooth raspberry meringue buttercream.
-You are going to LOVE these beautiful cupcakes!
+Flavorful and moist Raspberry Lemon Cupcakes topped with a silky and smooth raspberry meringue buttercream.
+You are going to LOVE these pretty cupcakes!